FlorianFasmeyer/HeArc_AN_team2/Labo1/README.md

 	Numeric Algorithm course, team2
 	HES-SO HE-ARC - 09.03.2017

+	Florian Fasmeyer
  	Marc Friedli
 	Paul Ami Jeanbourquin
-	Florian Fasmeyer

 Description:

-	TeamTwo is a floating type of 37 pseudo bits. bit are being simulated with arrays, get/set functions ensure that they behave as such.
+	In this exercise, we create a custom floating point type with 37 pseudo bits.
+Those pseudo bits are simulated within three arrays.

+   	What is a floating point type?
+    	A floating point is a way to represent real numbers such as Pi = 3.14159.

+      	How is a floating point structured?
+       	A sign bit to indicate the +/- signed.
+	An exponent to choose the scale of the number.
+ 	And finally, the value is stored in the mantissa.

 Specs:

 	Exponent:

 		e	[510;0]
 		e-255 	[255;-255]